realA10001986/Remote/README.md

 ### WiFi Configuration

-Through this page you can either connect your Remote to your local WiFi network, or configure AP mode.
+Through this page you can either connect your Remote to your local WiFi network or configure AP mode.

 #### <ins>Connecting to an existing WiFi network</ins>